CyberDem0n/patroni/docs/citus.rst

 -----------------------

-When a switchover is orchestrated for a Citus worker node, Citus offers the opportunity to make the switchover close to transparent to the application.
+When a switchover is orchestrated for a Citus worker node, Citus offers the opportunity to make the switchover close to transparent for an application.
 Because the application connects to the coordinator, which in turn connects to the worker nodes, then it is possible with Citus to `pause` the SQL traffic on the coordinator for the shards hosted on a worker node.
 The switchover then